Steve-Fenton/stevefenton.co.uk/src/pages/about-me/press.md

 March 2014
 Franky kindly recommended my InfoQ book, TypeScript for C# Programmers.

-> “Great book that in less than hundred pages, explains to me how to code in TypeScript.
-I feel so comfortable already I will add TypeScript in my next web project, and I will strongly recommend this book to everyone.”
+> Great book that in less than hundred pages, explains to me how to code in TypeScript.
+I feel so comfortable already I will add TypeScript in my next web project, and I will strongly recommend this book to everyone.

 [Read the article on Franky’s Notes](http://www.frankysnotes.com/2014/03/reading-notes-132.html)